-Child goes on to argue that, “Of course Max von Sydow’s towering performance in the campy 1980 film really doesn’t help here, even if those costumes and makeup on a Swedish actor now seems pretty repugnant.”
+Child goes on to argue, "Of course, Max von Sydow's towering performance in the campy 1980 film really doesn't help here, even if those costumes and makeup on a Swedish actor now seems pretty repugnant."

 "Ming the Merciless is coded as an East Asian character due to his hair and make-up, but he's played by a Swedish actor in the film," Tindall told the BBC, "which I don't think is something that would happen if this were a modern production, and is something that we're also aware that viewers may find dubious if not outright offensive."

 In taking this position Tindall is referencing the growing controversy over the portrayal of culturally identifiable characters on screen and the discussion as to whether such portrayals allow for interpretation or parody.
 Russell T. Davies, on the back of his success with Channel 4's It's a Sin, has also weighed in on the debate, asking if it is credible for heterosexual actors to play homosexual characters in dramas such as his.

 All of which may make sense today, to a particular cultural-political constituency, though it would not have done so back in 1980 when Flash Gordon was originally released.